 Minimum rent is suspended beginning the first of the month following the hardship request and will continue until the family submits new sources of income.
-If SCCHA determines there is no longer a financial hardship, the minimum rent will be reinstated on the first of the month following the determination.
+If the housing Authority determines there is no longer a financial hardship, the minimum rent will be reinstated on the first of the month following the determination.